curriecoder/code-quiz/README.md

 ## Usage

 Instructions: Begin the application by clicking the 'Start' button on the homepage.
 Then answer the questions as they are presented.
-User's score will be equal to the time remaining after answering all five questions
+User's score will be equal to the time remaining after answering all five questions.
+High scores can be saved with the user's initials after the quiz is completed.

   ![screenshot](assets\images\ezgif-2-d2b8b30ba97f.gif)